bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 #### Credits

-A big thank you to Jack Francis, Michael Sinz, and Amr Hanafi for their work on the Kamino project that used a similar Prototype Pattern with AKSEngine which inspired this feature request: jackfrancis/kamino: Kubernetes node clone factory (github.com)
+A big thank you to Jack Francis, Michael Sinz, and Amr Hanafi for their work on the Kamino project that used a similar Prototype Pattern with AKSEngine which inspired this feature request: https://github.com/jackfrancis/kamino

 ### Requirements (Optional)